smitamadhu98/cheatsheet-installation-guide/Installation-Guide.md

 # Kubernetes Installation Guide

+  # Prerequisites for installing Kubernetes

+             - 2 GB or more of RAM per machine (any less will leave little room for your apps).
+             - 2 CPUs or more for control plane machines.
+             - Full network connectivity between all machines in the cluster (public or private network is fine).
+             - Unique hostname, MAC address, and product_uuid for every node.
+See here for more details.

 To form Kubernetes Cluster, we need the machine to have conternerized mechanism, so docker needs to be installed before installing kubernetes cluster
 validate:
 - swap is in disabled state **free -mh**    -> To disable swap, sudo swapoff -a can be used to disable swapping temporarily.